josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪬_Radicalisation_Extremism/🪬_violence_against_jews_yom_kippur_fixation.md

   A white supremacist massacred 51 Muslims during Friday Jumʿah prayers.

 The pattern is constant: extremists strike when communities are most visible in sacred time and space.

+When motivated by ethnonationalism, white supremacy, and adjacent ideologies?
+They do not maintain hatred for one group exclusively, although they may have specific fixations.
+Their violence is often broad, aimed at what they see as "cleansing" or "purity" of an imagined exclusivity they hold over the entire place that they call home.

+We all have claim to the lands in which we are home; this violence and this extremism is an error of the perpetrator and the people who allow and encourage their violence.

+None of this violence is on any of the groups targeted to fix.

 ---